-The library increased its collections with \in 800 000 acquiring about 12 000 monographs.
-These acquisitions include new research material for humanities, the supplementary acquisitions for older material with the special grant University allocated (€ 178 000) and also the acquisitions made via international exchange relations.
-The acquisitions are about 20 % of the grant Helsinki University allocates to the National Library.
+The library increased its collections with € 630 000 acquiring about 10 000 monographs.
+The monographs are about 35% and the journals about 23% of library's acquisitions.
+These acquisitions include new research material for humanities.
+The acquisitions are about 20% of the grant Helsinki University allocates to the National Library.
 According to the library's collection politics the most emphasized subjects are history, research of Antique and Medieval Age, philosophy and research of Russia and the East-Europe.
 The majority of e-material acquisitions are carried out centrally via the National Electronic Library Programme, FinELib.
-These centralised acquisitions of licensed e-material add up to €12 million.
+These centralised acquisitions of licensed e-material add up to more than €12 million.